johnroutledge/milestone-project-3/README.md

 **Rationale**

-With the ever increasing popularity of and interest in cryptocurrency, there are still a vast amount of people who are sceptical or unsure as to whether they should invest in it or not.
+With the ever increasing popularity of and interest in cryptocurrency, there are still a vast amount of people who are skeptical or unsure as to whether they should invest in it or not.
 Such people need an app that is easy to understand, simple to use and gives them clear visual feedback as to how their investment is progressing.
 All of these should take place in a risk-free environment.

-Hashmoney meets such needs by providing them with the ability to trade and track some of the most popular crypotcurrencies without any financial investment.
+Hashmoney meets such needs by providing them with the ability to trade and track some of the most popular cryptocurrencies without any financial investment.
 Having registered, users are given 100,000 USD 'credits' which they can spend on a selection of cryptocurrencies as they please.

 All of the prices are up-to-the-minute accurate and taken from coinmarketcap.com via an api.
 Users can track the progress of their portfolio and can buy, sell and exchange cryptocurrencies as often as they wish.
 There is also the option to reset their account and start from scratch.